 14. SAFETY: It is the Director’s discretion to make any changes deemed necessary when contestant(s) safety is of concerned, including delaying tournament hours due to fog or other weather factors.
 Boating safety must be observed at all times during practice and competition.
 A U.S. Coast Guard approved chest type life-preserver (PFD) Type III or higher, must be worn and properly fastened any time the combustible engine is operative and the kill switch must be attached to the driver with a lanyard no longer than fourty-eight-48) inches.
 SOSpenders are allowed if approved by the Coast Guard.
 All contestants returning from their day on the water are required to check in with tournament officials by closing of the scales, regardless of having fish to be weighed or not.
 All boats must be equipped with the minimum recommended USCG safety devices.
 These requirements can be viewed online at www.dbw.ca.gov.

 15. START OF TOURNAMENT: The start of each tournament will be determined on a per event basis.
-Sign ins end 30 minutes before the formal “sunrise” referenced on Weather.com on the day of the event.
-After that, you will be considered “late”.
-Although you will still be allowed to participate, you will be last to blast off and also in the first flight back to check in.
+Blast off will be based on safelight and estimated based on “sunrise” referenced on Weather.com on the day of the event.
 Passing in speed restricted areas or during speed restricted times to gain an advantage is not permitted.

 16. INFORMATION SHARING AND GUIDES: Once an event has started it is against the rules for any contestant to receive help or information about how/where to catch fish from someone else outside of their own boat.
 This includes help from another contestant.
 Transmittal of information via phone, radio, text messaging or other means concerning any aspect of fishing during a tournament is prohibited.
 Communication between contestants and/or land lines may be used for breakdowns, emergencies, business, or personal reasons.
 Teams may not hire guides within 30 days of any event on the body of water in which you will be competing under any circumstance.
 NewJen reserves the right to consider any highly qualified individual as a guide.